KldIA6666/Kickerz/README.md

 This project is developed and maintained in my free time.
 If you find these tools useful and wish to support their continued development, please consider donating.

-All donations go directly towards funding the resources needed for testing, ice-cream and research, such as dedicated servers and residential proxy plans.
+All donations go directly towards funding the resources needed for testing, and research, such as dedicated servers, ice-cream and residential proxy plans.
 Your support helps me go crazy with new ideas and push the boundaries of what's possible.

 **Monero (XMR) Address:**
 ```